The western most village of the Westemnet, Turfaham lies just west of a large bog that is used by the village's inhabitants to harvest peat.

 - The Silmarillion, Of the Rings of Power

-Once the chief city of the Elven realm of Eregion, Ost-in-Edhil was home to the great Elven Smith Celebrimbor and his brotherhood.
+Once the chief city of the Elven realm of Eregion, Ost-in-Edhil was home to the great Elven smith Celebrimbor and his brotherhood.
 It was here where the Rings of Power were forged.

 During the War of the Elves and Sauron, the Dark Lord sacked the city, killing Celebrimbor and reclaiming all but the three Elven Rings of Power.